-The VSBA exists to achieve Vermont’s vision for public education by supporting local boards to serve as effective trustees for education on behalf of their communities, and by providing a strong collective voice in the development and implementation of public education policy.
+The VSBA exists to achieve Vermont’s vision for public education by supporting all school boards to serve as effective trustees for education on behalf of their communities and by providing a strong collective voice toward enhancing the cause of public education in Vermont.

 VSBA will support local school boards by:

 The Vermont School Boards Association is governed by a 28 member board of directors.

 The board of directors determines the direction of the association and develops policies as needed to guide the implementation of association's goals.
 The board of directors is composed as follows: